 Female Reproductive Anatomy

 A number of reproductive structures are exterior to the female’s body.
 These include the breasts and the vulva, which consists of the mons pubis, clitoris, labia majora, labia minora, and the vestibular glands, all illustrated in Figure 43.10.
 The location and functions of the female reproductive organs are summarized in Table 43.2.
-The vulva is an area associated with the vestibule which includes the structures found in the inguinal (groin) area of women.
+The vulva is an area associated with the vestibule which includes the structures found in the inguinal (groin) area.
 The mons pubis is a round, fatty area that overlies the pubic symphysis.
 The clitoris is a structure with erectile tissue that contains a large number of sensory nerves and serves as a source of stimulation during intercourse.
 The labia majora are a pair of elongated folds of tissue that run posterior from the mons pubis and enclose the other components of the vulva.
 The labia majora derive from the same tissue that produces the scrotum in a male.
 The labia minora are thin folds of tissue centrally located within the labia majora.
 These labia protect the openings to the vagina and urethra.
 The mons pubis and the anterior portion of the labia majora become covered with hair during adolescence; the labia minora is hairless.
 The greater vestibular glands are found at the sides of the vaginal opening and provide lubrication during intercourse.